 Impact of Problem Gambling on Others

-Over half of the affected individuals (53%) suffered from the excessive gambling of a close family member like a spouse, parent, or sibling.
+Over half of the affected individuals (53%) suffered from the excessive gambling of a close family member such as a spouse, parent, or sibling.
 One in five said they experienced problems as a result of the gambling of a roommate or friend.

 Source: YouGov/GambleAware